 E.gingivalis occurring both in the mouth and in the genital tract.

-Nonpathogenic, there is no clinical symptoms during and afterinfection by this parasite.
+Nonpathogenic, there is no clinical symptoms during and after infection by this parasite.

 Cyst formation is not present, only the trophozoits are formed -Habitate \rightarrow gum.

-- -Infection stage \rightarrow trophozoite.
+-Infection stage \rightarrow trophozoite.

-- -Mode of infection:

-- 1. Contracted via mouth-to-mouth (kissing).

-- 2. Droplet contamination.

-- 3. Sex intercourse.

-- 4. Transmitted through contaminated drinking utensils.
+-Mode of infection \rightarrow 1.contracted via mouth to mouth (kissing) .
+2. droplet contamination .
+3. sex intercourse.
+4. by use of (IUDS) = intrauterine devices . which may be 5. transmitted through contaminated drinking utensils.

-- -Sample \rightarrow swab from the margins of the gum.
+-Sample \rightarrow swab from the margins of the gum.

-- -Diagnostic stage \rightarrow trophozoite.
+-Diagnostic stage \rightarrow trophozoite.

-Laboratory diagnosis: Examination of one.
-Mouth scraping, particularly from the gingival area.
-Also material from the two.
-Tonsillar crypts three.
-Pulmonary abscess as well as sputum may also be examined.
-In additionthe examination of four.
-Vaginal / cervical material may be performed to diagnose E.gingivalis present in the vaginal / cervical area.
+Laboratory diagnosis: Examination of 1. mouth scraping, particularly from the gingival area.
+Also material from the 2. tonsillar crypts 3. pulmonary abscess as well as sputum may also be examined.
+In addition the examination of 4. vaginal / cervical material may be performed to diagnose E.gingivalis present in the vaginal / cervical area.

-4. Naegleria Fowleri:

-It is the only species of genus Naegleria, whichinfects man.
-N. fowleri causes the disease primary amoebic meninges encephalitis (PAM), a brain infection that leads to destruction of braintissue
+4. Naegleria Fowleri: It is the only species of genus Naegleria, which infects man.
+N. fowleri causes the disease primary amoebic meningi encephalitis (PAM), a brain infection that leads to destruction of brain tissue

-Morphology of N . fowleri occurs in three forms:

-- 1. Cyst - 2.
-Amoeboid trophozoite form showing rounded pseudopodia (lobopodia) - 3.
-Flagellate trophozoite form the biflagellate form occurs when trophozoites are transferred to distilled water.
+Morphology of N.fowleri occurs in 3 forms: 1.
+Cyst 2.
+Amoeboid trophozoite form 3.
+Flagellate trophozoite form.